 Other details to share include the timing of certifications, relevant audits, renewal plans, response time to security incidents and regulation changes, and use-case examples of how these issues have been handled in the past.

 - The risks you are willing to share.
 Although no one wants to talk about security incidents or noncompliance, buyers do want the assurance that partners will have their back if these situations arise.
-Too often the financial burden and marketing backlash of data breaches and audit failures fall solely on the healthcare buyer, jeopardizing their business and their reputation.
+Too often the financial burden and marketing backlash of data breaches and audit failures fall solely on the healthcare buyer, jeopardizing their business, reputation, and patient safety.

 Buyers want to know that, when applicable, vendors will share part of the risk and responsibility if something goes wrong.
 For example, some tech companies spell out in the BAA the risks it is willing to share with buyers, either financially or from a marketing perspective, and many provide a detailed crisis management plan